Joshua-K1234/Python-Analysis/README.md

   - Import sales data
   - Ensure data is clean before analysis
   - Clear Documentation: The python notebook will have comments describing functionality and purpose for readability

+## Explanation of python code used to solve the problem

 ## 🛠️ Tech Stack
 - **Tools Used:** Python (Pandas, Matplotlib, Seaborn)